ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

         }
 ```

-If there is no exchange for this pair yet, create it.
+If there is no exchange for this token pair yet, create it.

 ```solidity
         (uint reserveA, uint reserveB) = UniswapV2Library.getReserves(factory, tokenA, tokenB);